Trek | Mt. Rinjani, Indonesia

 Transfer to Kuta Lombok

-Explore Kuta on (cafes, surf shops, Recovery Centre with ice bath, massage)
+Explore Kuta (cafes, surf shops, Recovery Centre with ice bath, massage)

 16:30 Depart Kuta for the airport